viniciuslcpereira97/HemoBots/README.md

 ##Sbot
 Sbot opens the website and provides all stages to donate blood, after this, the stages will be inserted on database.

+##Illum
+Illum checks for some new hemocenter on the site.